 Shopkeeper: “Vou ver o que temos.”
 (I’ll see what we have.)

-You might catch some textbooks calling this the Conditional Tense (Condicional), which usually ends in -ia (like eu gostaria).
+You might catch some textbooks suggesting you use the Conditional Tense (Condicional), which usually ends in ‘-ia’ (gostaria de, podia, etc.).

 Conjugating These Verbs